Test: SNS Herning and the Stark cardigan

 Effective, even with a simple t-shirt

 In mid-season, it is possible to wear the Stark alone with a t-shirt.
-This is my favorite duo, especially in autumn.
+It's my favorite duo, especially in autumn.

 In the outfit below, I chose to go with two colors: navy blue and white.
-It’s a simple and effective combination.
-Since the piece is textured, there's no real need to go overboard and your outfit won't be boring.
+It's a simple and effective combination.
+Since the piece is textured, there's no need to overdo it, your outfit won't be boring.

-Even when it's rather cool, the Stark is sufficient on its own.
+Even when it's rather chilly, the Stark is enough on its own.
 Here, I'm wearing the cardigan with Carhartt chinos, Superga sneakers and a GoudronBlanc t-shirt.

 V-neck or round neck with the Stark cardigan?
-I know that Benoît and Luca prefer the second but personally, I tend to favor the V-neck.
-It depends more on your tastes than on an objective indication.
+I know that Benoît and Luca prefer the latter, but personally, I tend to favor the V-neck.
+It depends more on your taste than on an objective indication.

-In any case, pay attention to the depth of your t-shirt, especially if you opt for the V-neck.
-This is often where the debate arises.
-Basically: avoid letting your t-shirt completely reveal your collarbones.
+In any case, pay attention to the depth of your t-shirt, especially if you opt for a V-neck.
+This is often where it's debated.
+Basically: avoid your t-shirt completely revealing your collarbones.

-Also, keep in mind that Stark wool is virgin, therefore slightly rough.
-Short sleeves are still feasible - that's what I do when I wear my cardigan with a simple t-shirt - but although the SNS virgin wool is not very itchy, many people don't find it comfortable.
+Also, keep in mind that the Stark wool is virgin, so slightly rough.
+Short sleeves are still possible - that's what I do when I wear my cardigan with a simple tee shirt - but although the SNS virgin wool is not very scratchy, many people don't find it comfortable.

-If you have sensitive skin in particular, I advise you to opt for a long-sleeved t-shirt.
+If you have sensitive skin in particular, I recommend opting for a long-sleeved t-shirt.

 As a reminder, the softness of wool is not a sign of quality .
-So if it's itchy, it's normal.
+So if it itches, it's normal.
 Benoît explains it very well:

-Indeed, if I tell you that a virgin wool cardigan can be itchy, you will intuitively look for the softest pieces in the store.
-However, as I explained, this softness is often very artificial in entry-level and mid-range knits (especially among advertising brands).
-Remember, these knits are only soft because of numerous softeners, which will also leave a soapy feeling on your fingers if you pinch the garment.
+Indeed, if I tell you that a virgin wool cardigan can itch, you will intuitively look for the softest pieces in stores.
+However, as I explained, this softness is often very artificial in entry-level and mid-range knits (especially among advertiser brands).
+Remember, these knits are only soft thanks to numerous softeners, which will also leave a soapy sensation on your fingers if you pinch the garment.

-But on the other hand, I'm not saying that itchy wool is necessarily a guarantee of quality...
+But on the other hand, I'm not saying that itchy wool is necessarily a sign of quality...

-The only thing you can do is be particularly attentive to how you feel when you touch it...
-For example, very soft wool can be obtained through numerous chemical treatments of the material, but it will never reach the level of softness of extra-fine merino wool.
+The only thing you can do is to be particularly attentive to how it feels when you touch it… For example, a very soft wool can be obtained thanks to many chemical treatments of the material, but it will never reach the level of softness of an extra-fine merino wool.

 On this cardigan specifically, the virgin wool seemed too rough to me at first.
-Please note that as with all woolens, it really softens with wear and washes .
+Be aware that as with all wools, it really softens with wear and wash .

-The Stark silhouette is more refined than that of classic chunky knit cardigans.
+The Stark has a slimmer silhouette than the classic chunky knit cardigans.
 Thanks to Oskar Zieba for posing for the photo 🙂

-The stand-up collar is typical of SNS Herning .
-In my opinion, this is a strong piece, so I advise you to wear it with basic, sober clothes.
+The high collar is typical of SNS Herning .
+In my opinion, this is a strong piece, so I advise you to wear it with basic and sober clothes.

 The advantage of the Stark is that it is much warmer than most mid-season jackets, which makes it a perfect companion when it's cold.

 For harsh winters, it is perfect under a coat.
 My last trip with this cardigan was to Estonia (count -10°C in winter).
-With him on my shoulders, I had no worries.
+With it on my shoulders, I had no worries.

 In terms of cut, the Stark is fitted.
-This is a change from chunky knit cardigans which are often bulky but you have to love the style.
+It's a change from chunky knit cardigans which are often bulky but you have to like the style.

-In a more dressy version, with a shirt
+In a more formal version, with a shirt

 As I pointed out, it goes very well over a t-shirt but it is also easy to match with a shirt.
-The opportunity for you to play with colors and materials.
+The opportunity for you to play on colors and materials.

 A great example of a Stark cardigan worn with a casual chambray shirt.

-The Stark cardigan/casual shirt combo is as simple as pie.
+The Stark cardigan/casual shirt combo is as easy as pie.
 It's an easy combination but far from bland or boring.
-For my part, I have a preference for Oxford shirts.
+For my part, I have a preference for oxford shirts.

 How to play with colors?

-The brand mainly offers models in sober colors (navy blue, black, gray, etc.) but it regularly includes a few pieces in less classic shades in its collections.
-Red and burgundy are part of it this season.
+The brand mainly offers models in sober colors (navy blue, black, gray, etc.) but it regularly includes in its collections a few pieces in less classic shades.
+Red and burgundy are among them this season.

 These models are more original and ultimately easier to wear than one might think at first glance.
-I can very well imagine a big red cardigan worn over a cream t-shirt and raw jeans, with brown boots for example.
+I can easily imagine a big red cardigan worn over a cream t-shirt and raw jeans, with brown boots for example.

-But if you prefer to stay in a comfort zone, it is more reasonable to play with the materials.
-Go with simple, timeless colors, but rely on the richness and texture of Stark knitting.
+But if you prefer to stay in a comfort zone, it is more reasonable to play on the materials.
+Go for simple and timeless colors, but rely on the richness and texture of the Stark knit.

-The Stark's stand-up collar sets it apart from most other cardigan cuts.
+The Stark's straight collar sets it apart from most other cardigan cuts.

 Last little thing: the collar tends to stand up really straight .
 It's a little detail that I appreciate because you don't often see this type of model.
-But it is also possible to break it a little if you prefer it to fall.
+But it is also possible to break it a little if you prefer it to fall back.

-The Stark really made me feel like I had invested in a nice, sturdy piece .
-I've only had mine for a few months but I have a feeling it will last me for years.
+The Stark really made me feel like I invested in a nice sturdy piece .
+I've only had mine for a few months but it feels like it'll last me for years.

 And my intuition seems confirmed with this opinion that I found on the BonneGueule forum:

 Quality-wise, SNS is indestructible.
-There, I have one on my back which is 3 years old and more than 150 ports (by a ladle).
-I can put it back on the rack in a store next to the new ones, you can't see the difference, apart from the buttons which have patina (0 pilling, 0 deformation including the ribbed edges, 0 stray threads, 0 faded).
+I have one on my back that is 3 years old and has been worn for more than 150 times (roughly).
+I can put it back on the rack in a shop next to the new ones, you can't see the difference, apart from the buttons that have developed a patina (0 pilling, 0 deformation including the ribbing, 0 loose threads, 0 fading).

-The Stark knit is great for adding character to a simple outfit.
+Stark knitting is excellent for adding character to a simple outfit.
 Note that here the almost tone on tone is not shocking.

-So the Stark, what do I think about it in the end?
+So what do I think of Stark in the end?

 The negative first: the very fitted/slim side of the cut.

-Clearly, the Stark cardigan does not easily fit all silhouettes.
-Some people find it too fitted, I really advise you to try it on to see.
-It is a special piece that cannot be bought just by looking at beautiful photos.
+Clearly, the Stark cardigan does not easily suit all silhouettes.
+Some people find it too tight, I really advise you to try it on to see.
+It is a special piece that cannot be bought only by seeing beautiful photos.

-As Euxane points out in the guide to sweaters and cardigans for men :
+As Euxane points out in the guide to men's sweaters and cardigans :

-Difficult to find large knits in 100% natural material for less than €300…
+It’s hard to find chunky knitwear made from 100% natural material for less than €300…

-You should keep in mind that the Stark is a chunky knit virgin wool cardigan, which means at least 1.2 kg of material per piece.
-This quantity of wool used has a price but it can also be explained by the quality of the work and the tools used.
+It is important to keep in mind that the Stark is a chunky knit cardigan made of virgin wool, which means at least 1.2 kg of material per piece.
+This amount of wool used comes at a price, but it is also explained by the quality of the work and the tools used.

 In three words: for me it is a quality piece that will last for years, a real long-term investment.